 Police officers can take away any alcohol in the possession of a person believed to be under 18 (s 128).

 A person under 18 can be charged with being drunk and disorderly just as anyone else can.

 For more information about under 18 year olds and drinking alcohol, contact the Victorian Commission for Gambling and Liquor Regulation (www.vcglr.vic.gov.au).

 Under the LCR Act (s 120(1)), it is an offence for a young person under 18 to enter or remain on a licensed premised unless the young person:

 • is having a meal;

-• is a resident, if accommodation is supplied at the premises;
+• is a resident, if the premises hs accommodation;

 • is employed by the licensee, but is not involved in supplying alcohol;